HD 76805

-H Velorum is a triple star system in the constellation Vela, at a distance of approximately 390 light years.
+HD 76805, also known as H Velorum, is a triple star system in the constellation Vela, at a distance of approximately 390 light years.

 A visual pair of stars with magnitudes 4.7 and 8.0 are separated by 2.7 ".
 Their estimated orbital period is 646,000 years.
 The primary is a spectroscopic binary with two B-class main sequence stars in a 1.1-day orbit.